charliesrogers/Capstone/README.md

 Problem:

-People are predicting NBA analytics everywhere.
-The potential for the legalization of sports gambling within the US is subject to change, which would open a new market for sports betting outside daily fantasy sports(DFS) and betting in casinos in Las Vegas.
+People are predicting NBA statistics everywhere.
+The legalization of sports gambling within the US is now upon us and it has  opened the potential for a new kind of sports betting.
+The current existance of Daily Fantasy Sports(DFS) has already created an importance for deeping our understanding of sports analytics to better understand what we are consuming.
+It has also created a need to gather more data outside of what we have now.
+I set out to predict NBA box score statistics with the hope to predict a players output based on who they were playing and how they had recently played.

 Data: